 You may consider getting alternative landscaping resources of good quality from wholesale stores or online stores.
 You should not, however, compromise on quality, regardless of price – unless you are certain that the quality is retained even at a lower price.

-- Environment and climate change
+Environment and climate change

-For the best results, consider the sunny areas, views, the shady areas, water flow, drainage system, and non-negotiable site constraints like door thresholds.
+For the best results, consider the sunny areas, views, shady areas, water flow, drainage system, and non-negotiable site constraints like door thresholds.
 Hydrozones and planting zones must also be considered.

-Keep these factors in mind and you’ll be on your way to the most intricate landscape design of your dreams.
+Keep these factors in mind, and you’ll be on your way to the most intricate landscape design of your dreams.